Dev-Now/print-automation-service/README.md

 **To find your printer WiFi details:**
 1. Turn on your Brother MFC-L2750DW
 2. On printer panel: Menu → Network → WLAN → Wi-Fi Direct
-3. Note the SSID and password
+3. Note the SSID and password (optional)
 4. Update `config/config.json` with these values

 **Note:** The `config.json` file contains your WiFi password and is excluded from version control for security.

+Note also that the password is optional and only added for future automatic profile creation; The service will attempt to connect without a password using the saved profile (recommended) but you first have to connect manually once and make sure the connection is remembered.

 ### 5. Test the Service (Optional)